A whole host of useful stuff

 Possibly.
 In certain circumstances, we may be able to organise non-paid leave; just give us a ring to see if this can be arranged.

-You will see on the app or on your online portal a side note for holiday.
+You will see on the Timesheet Portal app (or on your online portal) a side note for holiday.
 From here you can enter the dates that you would like holiday pay for and how much you would like to be paid.
-Alternatively, you can enter the hours that you would like holiday pay for on your timesheet, using the rate type “holiday”
+You can also see how much you have accrued and been paid to date

 We now request that all new workers joining employers or attending site for interview, complete a short questionnaire regarding coronavirus to help reduce the spread.
 Whilst in our employment we request that you let us know as soon as you or any member of your household develop symptoms .